-This distinct lack of ambition means that the strategy is in danger of repeating a pattern failing government strategies which has held since the Swann Committee published its influential report in 1969 [24].
-The Committee was established by the then government after serious outbreaks of multi-drug resistant salmonella food poisoning were linked to the use of antibiotics in livestock production.
+The government's weak strategy is in danger of repeating a pattern of failing government strategies which has held since the Swann Committee published its influential report in 196927.
+The Committee was established by the then government after serious outbreaks of multi-drug resistant Salmonella food poisoning were linked to the use of antibiotics in livestock production.
 It recommended that all antibiotics which were important in human medicine should be banned as growth promoters in farming.

-As a result, in the early 1970s the use of penicillin and tetracyclines were banned as growth promoters.
+As a result, in the early 1970s, the use of penicillin and tetracyclines were banned as growth promoters.
 The same antibiotics, however, could still be added for routine disease prevention or treatment to animal feed or water, frequently at the same doses as used for growth promotion, and for long periods of time, so long as a veterinary prescription was obtained.
 This loophole meant that the use of these antibiotics in animal feed continued to increase, despite the Committee's intentions.
-By 2012, the farm use of penicillin-type antibiotics (beta-lactams) had increased five-fold since the growth-promoter ban, and the use of tetracyclines had increased ten-fold.
+By 2013, the farm use of penicillin-type antibiotics (beta-lactams) had increased over five-fold since the growth-promoter ban, and the use of tetrayclines had increased over ninefold.
 See Table 1.